KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_002_BasicGltfStructure.md

 ## Binary data in data URIs

 Usually, the URIs that are contained in the `buffer`, `image` and `shader` objects will point to a file that contains the actual data.
-As an alternative, the data may be *embedded* into the JSON, by using a [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
+As an alternative, the data may be *embedded* into the JSON, in binary format, by using a [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).

 Previous: [Introduction](gltfTutorial_001_Introduction.md) | [Table of Contents](README.md) | Next: [A minimal glTF file](gltfTutorial_003_MinimalGltfFile.md)